vernamlab/Goblin/README.md

 Goblin is the first non-profiling, single-trace timing SCA that successfully extracts the user’s input, which, by definition, should have been kept secret.
 ## How easy is it to use Goblin, and how scalable is Goblin?
 Goblin is machine-learning assisted in disclosing the garbler’s input, regardless of size.
 For this purpose, k-means clustering is applied, where no manual tuning or heuristic leakage models are needed.
 It is, of course, advantageous to the attacker and allows for scalable and efficient attacks.
+## Which garbled circuit optimizations are vulnerable to Goblin?
+The free-XOR- and half-gates-optimized constructions are vulnerable to Goblin attack.
+## Why free-XOR- and half-gates-optimized constructions are vaulnarable to Goblin?
+The existence of these unbalanced IFs demonstrates the likelihood of timing attacks to be successfully mounted against them.